I always stay in hostels when I travel.

 While I believe Bratislava to be one of the most underrated European capitals, it is still relatively off-the-beaten-track when it comes to mass tourism, and as a result, hostels in Bratislava haven’t all caught up to the standards that most travellers have come to expect.

-I decided to put together a list of the best hostels in Bratislava for solo travellers and backpacker to ensure that your trip to Bratislava isn’t ruined by a less-than-ideal accommodation choice.
+With this in mind, I decided to put together a list of the best hostels in Bratislava for solo travellers and backpacker to ensure that your trip to Bratislava isn’t ruined by a less-than-ideal accommodation choice.

 Whether you want a crazy party hostel, a capsule hostel with hotel quality or a family-style place to kick back and relax, you’re sure to find something on this list.

-The 6 Best Hostels in Bratislava for Solo Travellers
+The 6 Best Hostels in Bratislava

 1. Wild Elephants Hostel